 How a contested divorce might impact your life and how to prepare for it

 Any divorce will have a lasting impact on your life, but specifically contested divorces may pose additional challenges since the two divorcing parties are not in agreement.
 This may make the divorce process slower or longer, with many obstacles to overcome such as the division of assets and custody rights.
 Using divorce mediation and the Collaborative divorce process may help parties to communicate rationally and with respect.

 The best way to prepare for a contested divorce is stay focused on what’s most important to you and your future.
 Developing your forward looking needs, goals and interests will help you identify what you consider acceptable versus unacceptable resolutions.
-Choosing mediation or Collaborative increases the likelihood of moving forward with your spouse in a manner that allows for a civil, working relationship for the benefit of your children.
+Choosing mediation or Collaborative as a solution for your divorce may increase the likelihood of moving forward with your spouse in a manner that allows for a civil, working relationship for the benefit of your children.
 When mediation or Collaborative isn’t possible, clear, forward looking goals are still necessary to assist your attorney in preparing a negotiating and litigation strategy.

 How Colgan and Associates can help you